-Caremark and TRS regularly review formulary options to look for ways to control costs while preserving individual choice and access to clinically effective drugs.
+CVS Caremark and TRS regularly review formulary options to look for ways to control costs while preserving individual choice and access to clinically effective drugs.
 Updates to the tier status of individual medications happen on an ongoing basis.

 Drug exclusions from the formulary will occur once per year and will typically go into effect on January 1st.
-Patients utilizing drugs that are to be excluded on January 1st during the four months preceding January 1st will receive notification prior to the change, and Caremark is available to provide support in identifying potential substitute therapies.
-For a complete list of this year's formulary exclusions, visit Caremark's website.
+Patients utilizing drugs that are to be excluded on January 1st during the four months preceding January 1st will receive notification prior to the change, and CVS Caremark is available to provide support in identifying potential substitute therapies.
+For a complete list of this year's formulary exclusions, visit CVS Caremark's website.

-Caremark Preferred Drug list
+CVS Caremark Preferred Drug list

-Standard TRS-ActiveCare plans 1, 2, and Select include a formulary, which is a list of drugs indicating preferred and non-preferred status.
+TRS-ActiveCare 1-HD, TRS-ActiveCare 2, and TRS-ActiveCare Select include a formulary, which is a list of drugs indicating preferred and non-preferred status.
 Each covered drug is Food and Drug Administration (FDA) approved and is also reviewed by an independent group of doctors and pharmacists for safety and efficacy.
 TRS-ActiveCare encourages the use of the preferred drugs on this list to help control rising prescription drug costs.
 You will usually pay a lower copayment for generic drugs (Tier 1) and brand-name medications that are on the formulary (Tier 2).